SuperGlue2025/SuperGlue2025/docs/pipeline.md

 ## 3D Visualization

-Super-Glue supports interactive 3D rendering of molecules using **3Dmol.js**.
+SuperGlue supports interactive 3D rendering of molecules using **3Dmol.js**.
 This feature helps chemists inspect spatial structure and geometry.

 ### How it Works